What is Bitcoin dominance?

 • Increase altcoin exposure

 Traders may also use bitcoin dominance to determine which cryptocurrencies have the most potential.
 When more capital moves into altcoins, Bitcoin's market capitalization dilutes, and BTC supremacy dwindles.
-Keeping an eye on the market during this time period may help you identify prospective companies.
+Keeping an eye on the market during this time period may help you identify prospective options for the coming altcoin season.

 Resources for tracking Bitcoin dominance

 Bitcoin's dominance in the crypto markets is constantly changing, making it challenging to keep track of market patterns.
-Several websites, apps, and platforms, such as CoinMarketCap, CoinGecko, TradingView, and Tangem Markets price pages, allow you to track Bitcoin dominance quickly.
+Several websites, apps, and platforms, such as CoinMarketCap and TradingView allow you to track Bitcoin dominance quickly.

 Conclusion